japplis/Virtually/README.md

 <a href="https://www.antcommander.com/">![Ant Commander Pro Logo](https://www.antcommander.com/images/AntCommanderProSponsor100.png)</a>

 This open-source project is sponsored by [Ant Commander Pro File Manager](https://www.antcommander.com/).
 A professional file manager for Windows, MacOS and Linux for developers and more.

+You can also [hire me](mailto:anthony.goubard@japplis.com) to help you migrate to virtual threads.